Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.91 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have a 4.89 team ERA that ranks 27th across all league pitching staffs.

-- The Nationals surrender the most home runs in baseball (197 total, 1.5 per game).
+- Nationals pitchers combine to give up 199 total home runs at a clip of 1.5 per game (most in the league).

-- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up five hits.
+- His most recent appearance came on Sunday against the Philadelphia Phillies, when the right-hander threw six scoreless innings while giving up two hits.

-- The 26-year-old has put up an ERA of 4.56, with 7.5 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .259 against him.
+- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.